Alarming Cybersecurity Statistics That Will Keep You up at Night

 (Coveware)

 Data on recent cyberattacks reveals that most ransomware actors are industry agnostic and attack any company they believe to be profitable.
 However, organizations from certain sectors more commonly find themselves on the short end of the stick.
-Besides professional services, 14.4% of the victim companies were from the public sector, while healthcare organizations were targeted in 10% of the attacks.
-Furthermore, companies that provide software services were affected in 9.4%, and companies from the materials industry were targeted in 8.1% of the attacks in Q2 of 2022.
+Besides professional services, 14% of the targets were healthcare organizations, while companies from the materials industry were targeted in 11.6% of the attacks.
+Furthermore, 10.1% of victim companies were from the public sector, while software and financial services providers each attracted 7% of the attacks.

 (Coveware)

-Statistics on ransomware show an 8% increase in the average amount of ransom paid to cyber attackers in the second compared to the first quarter of 2022.
-On the other hand, the median amount of ransomware paid has decreased by 51% in the same period, and it currently stands at $36,360.
-Data further reveals that in most attacks, or 86% of the cases, cybercriminals threaten companies with leaking exfiltrated data.
-The most commonly observed ransomware variants for this quarter are BlackCat, involved in 16.9%, and Lockbit 2.0, involved in 13.1% of the attacks.
+Statistics on ransomware show a staggering 126% increase in the average amount of ransom paid to cyber attackers in the second compared to the first quarter of 2023.
+At the same time, the median amount of ransomware paid has increased by 20%, and it currently stands at $190,424.
+The most commonly observed ransomware variants for this quarter are BlackCat and BlackBasta, each involved in 15.5% of the attacks, and Royal, which was used in 10.1% of the incidents.

 (Coveware)